STAMP SHOW screened at NewFilmmakers NY on Jan. 30, 2019.

 A topic I would very much like to explore is people who collect butterflies, known as lepidopterists.
 What is that draws them to want to, essentially, capture beauty under glass?
 There have been some famous lepidopterists, such as Russian writer Vladimir Nabokov (1899-1977) and the hobby has persisted.
 Some people, especially in this day and age, may perceive it as cruel, akin to hunting and mounting a trophy head on the wall of one's den.
 But there is a huge difference in wanting to show off a kill, and the desire to make permanent the unique beauty of a butterfly.
 This is not "man versus animal" in some kind of macho showdown, but rather a more "artistic," if you will, desire to stop the flow of time and the decay of life towards death.

-I am currently writing a treatment for this project and making a plan for contacting collectors to interview.
+I am currently writing a treatment for this project.
 My plan at this point is to make a film with a running time of about 50 minutes, though if the project really takes off, perhaps a feature-length film may emerge.
-If anyone reading this would like to collaborate on this project, please drop me a line at: email@example.com.
+If anyone reading this would like to collaborate on this project, please drop me a line at: firstname.lastname@example.org.

 Sign up to get news about the film and further developments.